-A Major Evaluation Form should be completed by the student and signed by the Linguistics Director at least two quarters before graduation.
+A Major Evaluation Form should be completed by the student and signed by the Linguistics Chair at least two quarters before graduation.

 A grade of C- or better is required for a student’s major or minor courses, and supporting courses for majors and minors.

 Language Requirement for Linguistics majors (not a requirement for minors)

 Students must have two years of college study of an Indo-European language like French, Spanish, or German, -OR- one year of college study of a non-Indo-European language, such as Chinese, Japanese, American Sign Language, or Arabic.

 If you are bilingual/multilingual but do not have college credits in another language, you can have the requirement waived in consultation with the Program Director Kristin Denham (firstname.lastname@example.org), and you can make up the additional credits with other upper division coursework.